WaWAndy/sonarqube-docker/README.md

 ## 3. Potential issues

+If the SonarScanner analysis fails, execute the following commands:

    1. _docker compose down -v_
    2. _docker compose up --build_
    3. Follow steps from 2.1 or 2.2